ccy7701/pf-visualiser/docs/spec-variance-analysis.md

 The following constraints apply:

 * projected months come from scenario-local projection outputs
-* actual values come from `history_months` and remain separate from projection assumptions
+* actual balances come from `history_months`
+* actual income and expenses come from Transaction Log monthly aggregates with History overrides applied
 * variance computation is deterministic from projected vs actual values
 * actual entry is handled in the History module, not in Variance Analysis
 * module does not mutate original projection assumptions